FaaizSayed/exam-invigilator/README.md

-# Exam Invigilator Web App
+# Exam Management Web App

 A React-based web application for managing and monitoring exam submissions in real-time.